-- 1 packet mixed berry or green apple gummy candy mix
+- 1 Tablespoon vanilla gummy candy mix

 - Plastic gummy molding tray

 - 1 Teaspoon sour mixture

-- Plastic storage bag
+- · Plastic storage bag

 - Stickers

 - Scissors

 - Tablespoon

 - Teaspoon

 - Water

 - Small bowl

 - Spoon

-- Toothpick or fork
+- · Toothpick or fork

 - Plate

-- Here's how: - 1 Cut open one of the gummy mix packets with scissors. - 2 Pour the entire packet of gummy mix into a small bowl. - 3 Turn on the hot water faucet and let the water run until it is as hot as it gets. - 4 Measure 4 tablespoons plus 2 teaspoons of hot water and pour it into the bowl. - 5 Stir the mixture with a spoon until the gummy mix is completely dissolved and the mixture appears smooth.
+- 1 Cut open the vanilla (white) gummy mix packet with scissors. - 2 Measure 1 level tablespoon of white gummy mix and put it into a small bowl. - 3 Turn on the hot water faucet and let the water run until it is as hot as it gets. - 4 Measure 1 tablespoon plus 1 teaspoon (= 4 teaspoons) of hot water and pour it into the bowl. - 5 Stir the mixture with a spoon until the gummy mix is completely dissolved and the mixture appears smooth.